Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 Students are allowed to bring phones on their Rustic Pathways program, but must abide by our cell phone policy.
 Students will not be allowed to use their phones during group activities, nor at any other time where it is disruptive to the group dynamic.
 If students are unable to abide by this policy, disciplinary action may be taken.

 This program takes place in a few locations in Santo Domingo and eastern parts of the Dominican Republic.
-Students should be prepared for hot, humid weather in the 80s and 90s during the day with occasional rain showers.
+Students should be prepared for hot, humid weather in the 80s and 90s during the day with occasional rain showers, and lows in the 70s and 80s at night.

 During their time in the Dominican Republic, students will stay in a few different places.
 In Santo Domingo, we will stay at a hotel near the airport.
-In San Pedro de Macoris we will be using a facility used to house volunteers.
-It has dorm-style rooms with bunk beds, bathrooms, a communal kitchen/dining area that we will use for meals and a balcony space used for evening activities.
-In Punta Cana, students will stay in a hotel.
+In San Pedro de Macoris students stay in a facility used to house volunteers.
+It has dorm-style rooms with bunk beds, bathrooms, a communal kitchen/dining area that we will use for meals, and a balcony space used for evening activities.
+In Samana, students will stay in a hotel.

 Students will be eating traditional Dominican food prepared by a local chef in San Pedro.
 Breakfast may include plantains or toast with eggs, fruits and cereal.
 Lunch and dinner will be typical Dominican dishes, which consists of rice, beans, salad and a meat/seafood dish or veggie dishes.